 The EdS degree is a practitioner degree, designed for individuals wishing for a career in fulltime practice of psychology in school-based settings.
 The program is designed to comply with the NASP's training standards as well as rules of psychology practice set forth by the Texas State Board of Examiners of Psychologists (TSBEP).
 The TSBEP has jurisdiction over SP in Texas.
-While the TSBEP does not endorse university programs, it does approve the course of study for individuals who apply to become a licensed specialist in school psychology (LSSP).1 The EdS degree program is fully NASP-accredited.
+While the TSBEP does not endorse university programs, it does delineate the required course of study for individuals who apply to become a licensed specialist in school psychology (LSSP).1 The EdS degree program is fully NASP-accredited and meets the training requirements for the application for licensure in Texas and practice credentials in other states.

 The EdS degree requires 60 hours of academic course work, practica, and research beyond a bachelor's degree.
-It consists of two full years of graduate study on-campus followed by a culminating 1,200-hour internship during the third year.
-Dr. Kelsey Ragan is the director of the EdS degree program.
+It consists of two years of graduate study on-campus followed by a culminating 1,200-hour internship during the third year.
+Dr. Kendra Hamilton is the director of the EdS degree program.